TiberiusNemesis/codebound/Computer Science/Algorithms/Sorting/insertion sort.md

 Therefore, with each pass, the sorted portion gets "rebuilt" with more elements being inserted at the correct position.

+This algorithm has a worst-case and average-case scenario of O(n²), i.e. quadratic runtime.
+It does perform quite well on small datasets or nearly-sorted arrays, however.

 ## Sources

 - [Insertion sort in 2 minutes](https://www.youtube.com/watch?v=JU767SDMDvA)